 Selecting Robust Crop Varieties

-Some crops are better at withstanding frost than others.
-Vegetables like kale, carrots, and Brussels sprouts can handle the cold, so they would be good bets for those frigid Michigan winters.
+Some crops are more tolerant of frost than others.
+Vegetables such as kale, carrots and Brussels sprouts are cool-season vegetables that could tolerate the chill, thus be a good choice for those cold Michigan winters.

 Row Covers and Frost Blankets